zmkfirmware/zmk/docs/docs/config/studio.md

 sidebar_label: ZMK Studio
 ---

-:::warning[Alpha Feature]
+:::warning[Beta Feature]

-ZMK Studio is still in active development and the below information is for development purposes only.
-For up to date information, join the [ZMK Discord](https://zmk.dev/community/discord/invite) server and discuss in `#studio-development`.
+ZMK Studio is in beta.
+Although every effort has been made to provide a stable experience, you may still encounter issues during use.
+Please report any issues to [GitHub Issues](https://github.com/zmkfirmware/zmk-studio/issues).

 :::